crinaexe/minesweeper/README.md

 # **Minesweeper Game**

-_This game was made after the concept of minesweeper_
+_This game was created in accordance with the concept of Minesweeper_

 **Minesweeper**  is a classic single-player puzzle game that challenges players to clear a hidden grid without detonating any mines.
 The grid consists of hidden squares, some of which contain mines, and the player's goal is to reveal all the squares that do not contain mines while avoiding those that do.